 Say it’s a Mandarin-speaking customer—they won’t be coming through to me, they’ll be sent straight to Amanda.
-Again, this just means everyone’s time is maximised—no one bounces around between reps, and we only speak to those who there’s value in speaking to.
+Again, this just means everyone’s time is maximized—no one bounces around between reps, and we only speak to those who there’s value in speaking to.

 We’re having better conversations

-Get this: A chatbot can detect where your customer is enquiring from, and customise their greeting accordingly.
+Get this: A chatbot can detect where your customer is enquiring from, and customize their greeting accordingly.
 ‘Hello’ becomes ‘G’day’, ‘G’day’ becomes ‘Howdy, partner!’… Gabriel has assured me that this isn’t actually how people speak in the US, but you get the idea.

-Sure, it’s not earth shattering, but these kinds of small features are what has really sold me on using a chatbot—with today’s AI, you’re not getting static, pre-scripted answers.
+Sure, it’s not earth-shattering, but these kinds of small features are what has really sold me on using a chatbot—with today’s AI, you’re not getting static, pre-scripted answers.

 Speaking of AI, if you really go deep with conversational marketing, you can monitor common questions that come through to your chatbot, and create a set of answers based on these.